mooreds/docs-1/references/sql-operations.md

 Will use the values of `col1` and `nested.object.value1` to calculate the value of the expression.

-_Selecting all values under an object:_
+_Selecting all values in an object:_

-To access all values inside a nested object you can use a `.*` in the end of the path that contains the values.
+To access all key/value in a nested object you can use a `.*` in the end of the path that contains the values.

-If the 'data source' is in the format:
+If the result has the format:

 ```javascript
 [